vitorgarciaa/vitorgarciaa/README.md

 - 🔭 I’m currently working on Gazin <Tech>
 - 📚 I am currently finishing my degree in systems
+- 👾 I like to play escape from tarkooooov

 ## Contacts: